matslil/sisdel/README.md

--*- mode: text; fill-margin: 80 -*-

-Welcome to Sisdel - Simple syntax dependency language
+Welcome to Sisdel - Simple syntax dependency language  {#mainpage}
 =====================================================

 This is an experimental language that wants to explore the